gaborbernat/algo-notes/problem_solutions/path_sum_on_tree.md

 This problem always return 0 if a positive sum path can not be found.
 We performing recursive calls first to give the sum field the right value on root's left and right node.
 Then we retrieve the sum and find the max path sum ends at current node.
-The path may from the left or the right subtree.
+The path may from the left or the right sub-tree.
 But the sum should definitely greater than 0.
-Then we also use the sum from to subtree to find the maxinum sum path through current node.
+Then we also use the sum from to sub-tree to find the maximum sum path through current node.
 The function finally returns the greatest sum value among left max, right max and current max.

 What we should learn from this solution is that, don't limit your mind.
 You can do anything to the structures you are using and let it as convenient as possible to you!
-Don't care about the space cost first or take the tradeoff into consider and avoid to come up with the best answer at the first glance at the problem.
+Don't care about the space cost first or take the trade-off into consider and avoid to come up with the best answer at the first glance at the problem.